NCBM/NCBM/README.md

 # Hi!
-I'm NCBM (NhanchouBaimin, a.k.a. worldmozara) 👋
+I'm NCBM (Nhanchou Baiminh, a.k.a. worldmozara) 👋

+A normal person.

 <!--
 **NCBM/NCBM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.